Moeletji/sovtech-technical-assessment/README.md

-# sovtech-technical-assessment
+# star-wars-api-react-app
-A technical assessment for Software Engineer role hosted on Heroku.
+Star wars API React app for displaying all the characters

 # Tools(including npm packages) used